seasketch/geoprocessing/README.md

 ## Testing integration with project implementations

 Testing modifications to the framework, particularly build steps, can be tricky because of the varying environments under which the code may run.
 A good methodology is to first create unit tests and verify that they run, then modify `packages/example-project` and its unit tests and verify the tests run and `npm run build` steps work.
-It is not uncommon for these steps to pass and for bugs to still appear after publishing of the framework, so manual testing after publishing should be done as well
+It is not uncommon for these steps to pass and for bugs to still appear after publishing of the framework, so manual testing after publishing should be done as well.

+To test with projects other than `example-project` on your local machine, npm link is a handy tool.
+From within `packages/geoprocessing` run the command `npm link`.
+This will make the library available to other packages locally (assuming the same version of node. watch out nvm users!).
+Then change to you project directory and run `npm link @seasketch/geoprocessing`.
+Any changes you make to the library will automatically be reflected in your geoprocessing implementation.
+Just watch out for a couple common problems:

+  1. Make sure VSCode is running the two build processes, and they complete without errors.
+Implementations import code from `dist/`, not the source typescript files.
+  2. Running npm install within your geoprocessing project can interact oddly with npm link.
+If you suspect problems run the linking process again.

+## Publishing

+To publish new versions of the framework run `lerna publish`.
+Please follow [semantic versioning conventions](https://semver.org/).

 ## Roadmap